-This article was written by University of St. Thomas (MN) assistant coach Josh Rodenbiker.
+This basketball coaching article was written by University of St. Thomas (MN) assistant coach Josh Rodenbiker.

-I am constantly learning new things and plan on continuing to do so for decades to come.
-At a young age, I have been fortunate to work with and learn from many great people and have managed to pick up a few things that I believe can help young coaches who are working to make a career in basketball.
-These points apply on a wider scale to assistants of all ages and in all roles.
+I am continually learning new things and plan on continuing to do so for decades to come.
+I have been fortunate to work with and learn from many great people at a young age and have managed to pick up a few things that I believe can help young basketball coaches who are working to make a career in basketball.
+These points apply on a broader scale to assistants of all ages and in all roles.

 Simply put, these are the M.A.I.N. things for young assistants to live by.

 Make Your Boss’ Job Easier